- COVID-19 Resources

 We understand that it may be confusing to identify what resources are available to employees.
 For an easier guide to this information, consider visiting Labor & Workforce Agency’s website https://www.labor.ca.gov/coronavirus2019/

-Please prepare, implement, and post the required protocols prior to reopening your business:
+Please prepare, implement, and post the updated and revised protocols applicable to your business:

 - Essential Businesses: Appendix A

 - Retail Establishments Opening for In-person Shopping: Appendix B

 - Warehousing, Manufacturing and Logistic Establishments: Appendix C